kyhau/docker-notebook/docker-dockerfile.md

    1. VOLUME
    1. WORKDIR
    1. ONBUILD (when combined with one of the supported instructions above)

+1. `CMD` vs. `ENTRYPOINT`
+   1. Docker has a default entrypoint which is `/bin/sh -c` but does not have a default command.

+   1. When you run docker like this: `docker run -i -t ubuntu bash`, the entrypoint is the default `/bin/sh -c`, the image is `ubuntu` and the command is `bash`.

+   1. The command is run via the entrypoint. i.e., the actual thing that gets executed is `/bin/sh -c bash`.
+      This allowed Docker to implement `RUN` quickly by relying on the shell's parser.

 1. Create an efficient image via a Dockerfile
    1. Start with an appropriate base image